lewisnyman/lewisnyman.co.uk/src/_posts/2017-11-24-our-first-housesit.md

 ---
 layout: post
-title: Housesit one with Depp
+title: Our first Housesit
 tags: housesitting, collie
+published: true
 ---

 This is the story about our first housesit, how we stumbled into it, and how it kicked off our nomad adventure.